MARY: “HAND MADE” by God – Solemnity of the Assumption of the Blessed Virgin Mary

 Make no mistake; Pope Pius XII did not just wake up one day to pronounce this definition as claimed by the Pentecostals.
 The tradition of the Assumption goes back to as early as the sixth century when we find homilies on the Assumption.
 In 749 St. John Damascene recorded an interesting story concerning the Assumption: “St. Juvenal, Bishop of Jerusalem, at the Council of Chalcedon (451), made known to the Emperor Marcian and Pulcheria, who wished to possess the body of the Mother of God, that Mary died in the presence of all the Apostles, but that her tomb, when opened, upon the request of St. Thomas, was found empty; wherefrom the Apostles concluded that the body was taken up to heaven” (Second Homily on the Dormition of Mary)

 By the end of the sixth century, the West likewise celebrated the Feast of the Assumption.
-While the Church first emphasized the death of Mary, gradual shifts in both title and content occurred, so that by the end of the eighth century, the Gregorian Sacramentary had prayers for Assumption Day.
+While the Church first emphasized the death of Mary, it gradual shifts in both title and content, so that by the end of the eighth century, the Gregorian Sacramentary had prayers for Assumption Day.
 The feast was celebrated under various names–Commemoration, Dormition, Passing and finally, the Assumption.

 While there is no explicit scriptural text regarding the Assumption, It is agreed upon, that Mary’s earthly life ended in Jerusalem, or perhaps in Ephesus.
 But does that mean that because there is no scriptural evidence the Assumption is a hoax?